m4sterbunny/pbx-candidate-answers-1/content/help/workflow-for-content.md

 ---
 title  : "Workflow for Content" author : harrieBickle(TW), Rob Lemos (TW) issue  :
-    - in part a response to https://github.com/project-cx/pbx-group-security/issues/244 notes  :
+    - in part a response to [this issue](https://github.com/project-cx/pbx-group-security/issues/244) notes  :
-    - [FIXED] why is this not behaving like a meta table?!
+    - FIXED: why is this not behaving like a meta table?!
     - this is a (very) rough draft
     - meta table would need to take standard format (to be agreed/tested)
     - populate meta with standard phrases (can meta-table call list?)